barrettotte/questlines/README.md

 An app to build questlines for organized and trackable self-learning goals.

-This was made to look at self-learning like a Civilization "tech tree", where complex topics have prerequisites on multiple simpler topics in different disciplines.

 There's probably an application out there for easy "skill tree" or "questline" building like this, but I couldn't find one and would rather learn some more by building it myself.